Lapeer County CMH is committed to protecting and respecting your rights.

 You may also find a complaint forms inside the booklet "Your Rights."
 You may pick up a form at any CMH location.

-The Recipient Rights Officer will review your complaint.
-He will notify you in writing about what action will be taken.
-If necessary, he will investigate the complaint.
-Under certain circumstances, you have the right to appeal the outcome of his investigation.
+The Recipient Rights Officer will review your complaint and notify you in writing about what action will be taken.
+If necessary, the Rights Officer will investigate the complaint.
+Under certain circumstances, you have the right to appeal the outcome of the investigation.
 Upon your request, the Recipient Rights Officer will assist in the appeal process.

 Recipient Rights Policies and Procedures

-To access the Recipient Rights Policies and Procedures, click the Lapeer Policy Manual.
+To access the Recipient Rights Policies and Procedures utilize the Lapeer Policy Manual.

 Rights Advisory Committee